Political Marketing SIG

 Paul Baines, University of Leicester

-Political marketing research is interdisciplinary and research in this area is broad, focusing on, for instance, how marketing may create value for the political consumer; how it can increase citizens’ engagement with the political process in democratic societies around the world; and how advances in marketing theory may have an impact on political communication and discourse.
+Political marketing research is interdisciplinary and research in this area is broad, focusing on, for instance, how marketing may create value for the political consumer; how it can increase citizens’ engagement with the political process in democratic (and undemocratic) societies around the world; and how advances in marketing theory may have an impact on political communication and discourse.

 Some research takes a critical perspective on the impact of marketing upon the democratic process whilst others examine the methods of persuasion including propaganda.
 Overall the Political Marketing Special Interest Group is a vibrant hub for research in politics with an agenda to build a greater understanding of the applicability of marketing to politics.